yuutayamada/bpe/readme.md

 command)
 Maybe first time is you need to accept this program from browser.

-### Compatibilities
+### Compatibility

-I'm testing org-version 8.1.1.(maint branch).
+I'm testing org-version 8.3beta.

 ### Note
+bpe.el had below problem until version 0.1.0, but it was solved from the version.(probably)

-Google Blogger service is inserting newline to the blog if its HTML file have newline.
+~~Google Blogger service is inserting newline to the blog if its HTML file have newline.
 So I created to minify html that org-mode output.
 But it didn't solve problem.
 Because org-mode insert newline into html content's first and end.
-For example <p>\n CONTENT \n</p>.
+For example `<p>\n CONTENT \n</p>`.
 So this program deleting those newline by Emacs's regexp replacement.
-Therefore if you use HTML tag in your blog, this program may delete newline from your blog's html tag(for example, in org-src-block's html)
+Therefore if you use HTML tag in your blog, this program may delete newline from your blog's html tag(for example, in org-src-block's html)~~